phylosopher07/phylosopher07.github.io/_posts/2023-02-16-fine-structure-of-hydrogen-atom.md

 &= -\frac{1}{2m_ec^2} \left[ E_n^2 +2E_n\frac{Ze^2}{4\pi\varepsilon_0}\Expct{\frac{1}{r}} + \left( \frac{Ze^2}{4\pi\varepsilon_0} \right)^2 \Expct{\frac{1}{r^2}} \right] \nl
 \end{align\*} \\]

-For the hydrogenic atom,
+For the hydrogenic atoms, as we showed [here](/posts/kramers-relation-and-expectation-value/),

 \\[ \Expct{\frac{1}{r}} = \frac{Z}{n^2a_0},\; \Expct{\frac{1}{r^2}} = \frac{Z^2}{ (l+\frac{1}{2})n^3a_0^2 } \\]

 where $a_0$ is the Bohr radius, $n$ is the principal quantum number, $l$ is the azimuthal quantum number.
-Remember that the unperturbed energy of the hydrogenic atom is:
+Remember that the unperturbed energy of the hydrogenic atoms is:

 \\[ E_n = -\frac{e^2}{8\pi\varepsilon_0a_0} \frac{Z^2}{n^2} \\]

-Therefore, the first order relativistic correction for the hydrogenic atom is:
+Therefore, the first order relativistic correction for the hydrogenic atoms is:

 \\[ \therefore E^{(1)}_\text{KE} = -\frac{E_n^2}{2m_ec^2} \left( \frac{4n}{l+\frac{1}{2}}-3 \right) \\]